Dear Speaker,

 Is Speaking Communication?

-At those communication courses, the course leader said that unless listening was part of a conversation, then communication was not present.
+In those communication courses, the course leader said that unless listening was part of a conversation, then communication was not present.
 Without listening, there is no communication.

-Which brings me to a danger that speaking has…
+This brings me to a danger that speaking has…

 Speaking Can Get in the Way of Listening

-An acting teacher told me in an acting class that the most important part of acting is listening.
-Don’t act like you’re simply waiting for the other person to be done saying their lines so you can say your lines.
+In an acting class, the teacher told me that listening is the most important part of acting.
+She also said, “Don’t act like you’re only waiting for the other person to be done saying their lines so you can say your lines.
 It’s not all about you.
 It’s about them, too.
 Act like you’re listening, and really do listen.
 That is much more effective.
-That is being generous as an actor.
+That is being generous as an actor.”

 And that acting lesson translates perfectly to real life.